 17 Things You Can Do This Earth Day While Still Social Distancing

-But just because you can’t gather outdoors doesn’t mean you can’t take part in meaningful conversations, moments of solidarity, and acts of sustainability.
+But just because you can’t gather with people this Earth Day doesn’t mean you can’t take part in meaningful conversations, moments of solidarity, and acts of sustainability.

 People may be alone in their homes, but they’ll still be united by a shared purpose: to incite bold climate action in pursuit of a sustainable future.

 There are countless ways to support a more sustainable future this Earth Day as you engage in social distancing.
 Here are 17 suggestions on what you can do to help the planet.

 Earth Day will feature hundreds of digital events around the world — from virtual rallies to nature-themed performances to educational sessions.
 You can find out about events in your area by searching on social media, connecting with your favorite environmental group, or visiting Earth Day’s website.

 Earth Day is a once-a-year event, but the issues it campaigns on matter every day.
 You can become more versed in the issues affecting the planet by signing up for newsletters from nature-based organizations or leading publications.